Carrots Are Orange

 I nodded and then explained that the power was out.
 They thought that was cool and fun.

 When they arrived home, they dug out the headlamps we use for camping.
-We opened all the shades as the sun was beginning to descend the sky.
+We opened all the shades as the sun was beginning to descend on the sky.

 Our school night routine proceeded as usual.